 Yoga/Meditation: Having played a large role in multiple family and friends lives, I do believe that it truly improves people both physically, mentally and spiritually.
 We’d love to implement this into the women’s groups as well.
 Namaste.

-Builders/Electricians/Plumbers/Tradesmen: A minimum of two weeks is needed, to build an adventure playground at Project Ix-canaan’s Child Development Centre and help to develop the Women’s Center.
+Builders/Electricians/Plumbers/Tradesmen: A minimum of two weeks is needed, to build an adventure playground at our projects Child Development Centre and help to develop the Women’s Center.

 The Casita is located seven minutes from the municipal road, two blocks up the hill and three blocks from a public pier.
 The tropical atmosphere provides a lush garden and a variety of fruit trees.
 Entering the house, the open plan connects the dining room and kitchen together, and there is a beautiful and relaxing outdoor sitting room area compete with hammocks, shelter, fairy lights and electric sockets.
 All basic dishes, utensils and cookware are provided.
 The house is furnished with all amenities and bedding, including stove, refrigerator, freezer and eco water filter.